EhanZeng/learngit/readme.txt

 Git is a version control system.
-Git is free software.
+Git is free software distributed under the GPL. ssh boss
-boss late for work